kstevejose/myblog/_posts/2025-11-02-architecture.md

 **Icon:** ℹ️
 **Description:** API title, version, description

 **Purpose:** Contains essential API metadata that identifies and describes your API specification.
-This file typically includes:
+This file  includes:

 - **Title**: The name of your API
 - **Version**: API specification version (e.g., "1.0.0", "2.1.3")